Shiv5818/Adobe-All-India-Hackathon/README.md

-# Adobe All India Hackathon Solutions
+# Adobe All India Hackathon: Connecting the Dots Challenge

-This repository contains solutions for the Adobe All India Hackathon challenges, implementing two distinct PDF processing solutions.
+This repository contains solutions for the Adobe All India Hackathon "Connecting the Dots" challenge, implementing intelligent PDF processing systems that transform static documents into interactive, context-aware experiences.

 ## 🏗️ Project Structure